Enable Closed Captioning with Choir Programs

-This could be a game-changer!
-Did you know programs of The Tabernacle Choir and Orchestra at Temple Square such as Music & the Spoken Word is available with closed captioning?
-While watching and listening to the Mormon Tabernacle Choir and Orchestra at Temple Square is an amazing experience alone, closed captioning can enhance it in different ways.
+Did you know programs of The Tabernacle Choir and Orchestra at Temple Square such as Music & the Spoken Word are available with closed captioning?
+While watching and listening to the Choir and Orchestra is an amazing experience in and of itself, closed captioning can enhance that viewing in different ways.
 The narration, music lyrics, and the Spoken Word are all captioned.

-Closed captioning technology—also referred to as “subtitles” or “sub” in Europe—started in the 1970s, it has become more widely available on most televisions over the years and is no longer a novelty.
+Closed captioning technology—also referred to as “subtitles” or “sub” in Europe—started in the 1970s.
+It has become widely available on most television broadcasts or internet streams over the years and is no longer a novelty.

-If you need to have the volume down while multitasking, closed captioning can provide all of the visual information needed to make up for the lack of volume.
-For patients in hospitals, nursing homes, or sound-sensitive or noisy environments such as libraries, it is the ideal solution when portions of the program cannot be heard.
+If you need to have the volume down while multitasking, closed captioning can provide all the visual information needed to make up for the lack of volume.
+For patients in hospitals, nursing homes, noisy environments or sound-sensitive places such as libraries, it is the ideal solution when portions of the program cannot be heard.